Mexico arrests ex-governor in case of tortured journalist

-Marín, of the Institutional Revolutionary Party, governed Puebla from 2005 to 2011.
-He was a close friend of textile magnate José Kamel Nacif, also considered a fugitive.

-Journalist Lydia Cacho had reported on Marín’s role as political protector of the pedophilia ring and published a book in early 2005.
+Marín’s trial could be a “watershed” that “cracks open the impunity pact that has prevailed in Mexico for decades,” Maldonado said.

+Cacho’s “The Demons of Eden” detailed the exploitation of girls and accused powerful textile magnate José Kamel Nacid of buying girls for $3,000.
+Nacif sued Cacho for defamation and asked his friend Marín to have her arrested.

+Cacho recalled Thursday in an interview with W Radio that Marín gave the order for her to be tortured so that she would recant everything she had published.
 In December 2005, Marín sent police to arrest Cacho in Cancun and drive her to Puebla.
 During that 20-hour drive she was tortured.

-Leopoldo Maldonado, a lawyer with the Artículo 19 press freedom organization and a representative of Cacho, told Milenio TV Thursday that Marín was now held in the same Cancun prison where businessman Jean Succar Kuri, already convicted of his role in the ring, is serving his sentence.
+“He is the first governor arrested for acts of torture against journalists and linked, furthermore, with a ring of trafficking girls and boys,” Cacho said.

+Interior Secretary Olga Sánchez Cordero recognized Thursday that when she was a Supreme Court justice there were “violations” of Cacho’s rights and she spoke of “psychological torture” that endured.
+She added that the presumption of innocence against Marín must be maintained to ensure a fair trial.

 Cacho was subject to threats for years and currently is living outside the country because she fears for her safety.
 She took her case to international bodies when the Mexican justice system failed to act.